ansemin/HydroFast/README.md

     For mobile testing, you should use Option 2, 3, or 4 to make the server accessible from your phone.

+7. **⚠️ IMPORTANT: Note Your Computer's IP Address ⚠️**:
+    - When you start the server with options 2, 3, or 4, it will display your computer's IP addresses.
+    - **Write down your WiFi/network IP address** (usually starts with 192.168.x.x or 172.x.x.x).
+    - You will need this to update the API configuration in the next section.

 ---

 ## Frontend Setup